JorgeRicoVivas/indexed_valued_enums/README.md

-A crate to easily create C-like enums resolving into values.
+A crate to easily create C-like enums resolving into values, inspired by Java.

 ## Example of valued enum use
 This creates a public enum where every Number has an associated value of type NumberDescription.